jakubboucek/php-composer-consistency/README.md

     ->validate();
 ```

-Also you can disable checking by `errorMode(false)` – that's cause to completelly disable checking.
+Also, you can disable checking by `errorMode(false)` – that's cause to completelly disable checking:
 ```php
 ComposerConsistency::rootDir(__DIR__)
     ->errorMode(false)